 - When will the surveillance take place?
 If the surveillance is occurring during the employee’s working hours then an employer has a right to know where their employee is.

 There are a number of other considerations that you need to make and this is a very complex area of law.

 The issue of a right to privacy is a very emotional one and undertaking any activity which may breach this right needs to be carefully thought through and justifiable against specific legal requirements.

-If this is something you are ever considering, we would recommend that you get some guidance from an HR professional or lawyer in the first instance so as to ensure that you follow due process.
+If covert surveillance is something you are ever considering, we would recommend that you get some guidance from an HR professional in the first instance so as to ensure that you follow due process.